Azure/azure-rest-api-specs/specification/akshybrid/resource-manager/readme.md

 suppressions:
   - code: GetCollectionOnlyHasValueAndNextLink
     from: provisionedClusters.json
-    reason: To be consistent with AKS.
+    reason: To be highly consistent with AKS.
 In this object schema, all the available versions share the same id, name, type, and location, thus these properties exist on a higher level than the list of versions.
+Changing it may cause confusion to customers.
+Link to AKS Swagger (https://github.com/Azure/azure-rest-api-specs-pr/blob/main/specification/containerservice/resource-manager/Microsoft.ContainerService/aks/stable/2023-07-01/managedClusters.json#L1354)
   - code: ParametersInPost
     where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ContainerService/managedClusters/{clusterName}/providers/Microsoft.AksHybrid/provisionedClusters/{resourceName}/listClusterAdminCredential"].post.parameters
-    reason: To be consistent with AKS.
+    reason: To be highly consistent with AKS.
 ServerFqdnParameter is only defined in AKS for this specific case.
+Changing it may cause confusion to customers.
+Link to AKS Swagger (https://github.com/Azure/azure-rest-api-specs-pr/blob/main/specification/containerservice/resource-manager/Microsoft.ContainerService/aks/stable/2023-07-01/managedClusters.json#L336)
   - code: ParametersInPost
     where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ContainerService/managedClusters/{clusterName}/providers/Microsoft.AksHybrid/provisionedClusters/{resourceName}/listClusterUserCredential"].post.parameters
-    reason: To be consistent with AKS.
+    reason: To be highly consistent with AKS.
 ServerFqdnParameter and CredentialFormatParameter are only defined in AKS for this specific case.
+Changing it may cause confusion to customers.
+Link to AKS Swagger (https://github.com/Azure/azure-rest-api-specs-pr/blob/main/specification/containerservice/resource-manager/Microsoft.ContainerService/aks/stable/2023-07-01/managedClusters.json#L374)
   - code: LroPostReturn
     where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ContainerService/managedClusters/{clusterName}/providers/Microsoft.AksHybrid/provisionedClusters/{resourceName}/rotateClusterCertificates"].post
-    reason: To be consistent with AKS.
+    reason: To be highly consistent with AKS.
 There is nothing to be returned in Response 200 for this API.
+Changing it may cause confusion to customers.
+Link to AKS Swagger (https://github.com/Azure/azure-rest-api-specs-pr/blob/main/specification/containerservice/resource-manager/Microsoft.ContainerService/aks/stable/2023-07-01/managedClusters.json#L1498)
   - code: TrackedResourcePatchOperation
     where: $.definitions.AgentPool
-    reason: To be consistent with AKS.
+    reason: To be highly consistent with AKS.
 AKS does not implement the Patch operation for this resource.
+Changing it may cause confusion to customers.
+Link to AKS Swagger (https://github.com/Azure/azure-rest-api-specs-pr/blob/main/specification/containerservice/resource-manager/Microsoft.ContainerService/aks/stable/2023-07-01/managedClusters.json#L3018)
 ```

 ---